stevekorbal/Appleton-WI-Garage-Doors/content/blog/5-signs-your-garage-door-opener-needs-repair.md

 category: "Maintenance Tips"
 ----------------------------

 Your automatic garage door opener works hard behind the scenes every single day.
-For Appleton homeowners, a reliable opener is especially important when Wisconsin weather makes getting out of the car to manually open a garage door the last thing you want to do.
+For Appleton homeowners, a reliable opener is especially important during Wisconsin's changing weather conditions.

 Modern garage door openers are designed to operate smoothly and reliably for years.
 However, worn gears, failing electronics, damaged drive systems, and problems elsewhere in the garage door can eventually place additional stress on the opener.